MineTrax/minetrax.github.io/docs/development/develop-custom-themes.md

 Yes, Join [Discord](https://discord.gg/Hzfj27k) server and create a request for it.

+### 2. Do I need to update every file in my theme to create a new theme?

+No, you only need to change files that you want to customize.
+You can leave the rest of the files as it is.

+Eg:
+1. If you want to change only the User End of the website and not the Admin Dashboard, you can do so by editing only concerned files.
+1. If you want to change the color of the website, you can edit `tailwind.config.js` file.
+1. and so on.

 ### 2. Can I use a different CSS framework instead of Tailwind?

 Yes, you can use any CSS framework or write plain old css yourself.